browserengineering/book/book/scheduling-and-threading.md

 threading.Timer(1, callback).start()
 ```

-This runs `callback` in 1 seconds on a new Python thread.
-Now, it's
+This runs `callback` one second from now on a new Python thread.
+Now,
-going to be a little tricky to use `Timer` to implement `setTimeout`
+it's going to be a little tricky to use `Timer` to implement
-due to the fact that multiple threads will be involved.
+`setTimeout` due to the fact that multiple threads will be involved,
+but it's worth it.

 As with `addEventListener` in [Chapter 9](scripts.md#event-handling),
-the call to `setTimeout` will save the callback in a Javascript
+the call to `setTimeout` will save the callback in a JavaScript
 variable and create a handle by which the Python-side code can call
 it: